open-ephys/skillhub/EEA/exday2TA.rst

 Impedance
 ***********

 Previously, we built the circuit below using the circuit simulator.
-We saw that the electrode cannot drive a cable that has a shunt capacitance, but that an amplifier can protect our signal source and provide current to power the rest of the circuit.
+We saw that the electrode cannot drive a cable that has a shunt capacitance, but that an amplifier can protect our signal source and provide current to power the rest of the circuit.s

 .. raw:: html